 Throughout the year, students may find it necessary to withdraw from all classes during a semester.
 Depending upon when this action is taken, a student may be refunded all or part of their tuition and fee charges.
 If the student is a financial aid recipient, the Office of Financial Aid, as well as the student, may be required to return to the federal government all or a portion of the aid that had been disbursed to the student and/or the student's account.

-With the exception of scholarships awarded by individual academic or athletic departments, all other institutionally awarded merit scholarships such as the Heald and University Scholarships, for instance, will be preserved for a student for the duration of 12 months from the time of withdrawal/leave of absence from the university unless otherwise noted in writing at the time of departure from the university.
+With the exception of scholarships awarded by individual academic or athletic departments, all other institutionally awarded merit scholarships such as the Heald and University Scholarships will be preserved for a student for the duration of 12 months from the time of withdrawal/leave of absence from the university unless otherwise noted in writing at the time of departure from the university.

 After 12 months, a student's institutionally awarded merit scholarships will be reconsidered and evaluated by the Office of Undergraduate Admission in accordance with current awarding policies at the time of reinstatement to the university.
 This reevaluation will be communicated to the Office of Financial Aid.

 IIT has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who withdraws from all classes during a semester.
 Students are entitled to a 100 percent refund of their tuition during the first two weeks of classes.
 After the second week of classes, the refund of tuition is zero percent.

 The federal government mandates that students who withdraw from all classes may only keep the financial aid they have "earned" up to the time of withdrawal.
 Title IV funds that were disbursed in excess of the earned amount must be returned by IIT and/or the student to the federal government.
 This situation could result in the student owing aid funds to IIT, the government, or both.